 The Office of International Programs adds a dimension of hemispheric cooperation to the College of Agricultural Sciences.
-Through this office, the College coordinates short course offerings to international participants and trainees; facilitates short term technical assistance to institutions in developing nations; international graduate sponsors student programs; and provides logistic support for faculty exchange and internship programs in tropical agriculture.
+Through this office, the College coordinates short course offerings to international participants and trainees; facilitates short term technical assistance to institutions in developing nations; sponsors international graduate student programs; and provides logistic support for faculty exchange and internship programs in tropical agriculture.